-Male and female lovebirds can fight due to a number of reasons: (1) Food, (2) Territorial Space, (3) Defending Chicks, and (4) when the bonded pair is not DNA-confirmed to be a male-female pair.
+Male and female lovebirds can fight for several reasons: (1) Food, (2) Territorial Space, (3) Defending Chicks, and (4) when the bonded pair is not DNA-confirmed to be a male-female pair.
 Owners often mistake their female-female pairs to be male-female, leading to aggressive fighting.

 Are My Lovebirds Playing or Fighting?

-If lovebirds are lightly nipping at each other’s beaks, they are likely to be playing instead of fighting.
+If lovebirds are lightly nipping at each other’s beaks, they will likely be playing instead of fighting.
 When lovebirds fight, they bite, nip, and peck at each other’s beaks, feet, and feathers.
 Female lovebirds are more likely to be aggressive and fight instead of play with each other.